k8snetworkplumbingwg/multus-cni/examples/README.md

 ## RBAC configuration

-You'll need to abnel the `system:node` users access to the API endpoints that will deliver the CRD objects to Multus.
+You'll need to enable the `system:node` users access to the API endpoints that will deliver the CRD objects to Multus.

 Using these examples, you'll first create a cluster role with the provided sample: